Riding a motorbike is probably one of the easiest ways to get around the island. It’s cheap, relatively safe and a great way to avoid traffic jams.

 10) Get surfboard racks on the bike

 If you have a surfboard, ask for surf bike racks on the side of the bike.
 This is a great way to check out all the main surf breaks around Bali.
-You will see heaps of surfers getting around this way.
+You will see lots of surfers getting around this way.